uhm-descartes/ee645/morea/kernels/reading-kernel.md

 completely below the surface \\(g(\x,y) = f(\x)-y=0\\).
 The tangent
-interpretation is not a definition since there is no requirement that convex functions have to be differentiable (they are just defined through\textasciitilde{}\eqref{eq:cnvxproper}).
-This characterization only applies to those convex functions that happen to be differentiable as well, absence of a derivative of a function is not any evidence for convexity/absence thereof.
+interpretation is not a definition since there is no requirement that convex functions have to be differentiable (they are just defined through Equation (1)).
+So the tangent characterization only applies to those convex functions that also happen to be differentiable as well, absence of a derivative of a function is not a factor in determining convexity/absence thereof.

 **Exercise** Let \\(x\\) be a real number.
 Is the function \\(|x|\\) (absolute value of \\(x\\)) convex?
 Is it differentiable